-Crossing Boundaries (encroachments) Pull-ups Vehicle Exits Final Position
+- Crossing Boundaries (encroachments)

+- Pull-ups

+- Vehicle Exits

-Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
+The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
 Each encroachment will count as an error.

-Pull-ups - You will not be penalized for initial pullups.
-However, an excessive number of pull-ups, will count as errors.
+You will not be penalized for initial pull-ups or for safely stopping and exiting the vehicle to check the external position of the vehicle.
+However, an excessive number of pull-ups, exits, or encroachments will result in automatic failure of the basic skills test.